ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 can generate its own independent gains on top.
 For example, if PLS 10x's and pTGC independently 10x's against PLS, the result is 100x for pTGC.

-pTGC has historically more than 10x'd against PLS many times — currently up 601x since November 2023.

 One community member estimated using raw math that approximately $180,000,000 in combined buy pressure across PLS and pTGC could theoretically send pTGC 10,000x — even accounting for an estimated 80% sell pressure on